 - Measures to promote a more active lifestyle

-- Carer meetings with patient and relatives
+- Carer meetings with resident and relatives

 - Allocation of support resources and services